kevinAlbs/Bookmarker/README.md

 - Default user has ID 0.
 - Doing a dynamic sorting with both manual sorting and sorting by date may be very difficult.
 Perhaps the simplest way is to make everything manual, and on insert, set the next to the root, etc.
 - Change the name of "model" to proxy, as it proxy's the API
+- Checking if a page is bookmarked while browsing could potentially bog down load time, so it may not be a good idea
+- Swap out the current jQuery.loadTemplate library for a library which just returns the element (i.e. John Resig's simple template library)